SiaFoundation/siad/modules/renter/contractor/README.md

 aggregate for the period has been reached.

 ### Exports
-- `SetMaxChurnPerPeriod` is exported by the `Contractor` and allows the caller to set the maximum allowed churn in bytes per period.
+- `SetMaxPeriodChurn` is exported by the `Contractor` and allows the caller to set the maximum allowed churn in bytes per period.

 ### Inbound Complexities
 - `callNotifyChurnedContract` is used when contracts are marked GFR after previously being !GFR.
-- `callProcessSuggestedUpdates` is used when marking contract utilities to handle suggested changes through the Churn Limiter.
 - `callBumpChurnBudget` is used to increase the churn budget when new blocks are processed.